 Not only is dessert hummus a thing, it’s a very delicious thing.. and easy to make at home thanks to this Healthy Chocolate Hummus recipe!

 Now listen, if you’re reading this and going… ‘Uh.. dessert hummus?
-No thanks, hummus is meant to be savory’ I understand you. (this Healthy Pumpkin Basil Hummus is my favorite!)
+No thanks, hummus is meant to be savory’ I understand you. (this White Bean Hummus is my favorite!)

 Had you talked to me a few months ago I probably would’ve said the same exact thing.
 That was before I tried dark chocolate hummus.

-Annnd the entire container was gone relatively shortly after.
-When I looked at the ingredients, it only had a few things.. chickpeas, sugar, some preservatives… etc.
+When I tried dessert hummus for the first time I noticed it only had a few things.. chickpeas, sugar, some preservatives… etc.